Gokulve2047/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 4.Update Cluster Centroids Recalculate the centroid of each cluster by taking the mean of all data points assigned to it.

-5.Repeat Until Convergence Continue assigning points and updating centroids until the centroids no longer change significantly and final customer segments are formed.
+5.Repeat Until Convergence Continue assigning points and updating centroids until the centroids no longer change significantly and final customer segments are formed..

 ## Program:
 ```